51 Brilliant Health Tricks You’ll Want to Make a Habit

 Scope out the buffet before you fill up your plate

 Heavier diners were twice as likely to start picking out food before perusing as thinner eaters, Cornell research showed.
 Other study-backed ways to eat less in this environment: Sit farther away and in a seat that doesn’t face the food.
-Now that you know which habits to add to your routine, find out which ones you’re already doing that you didn’t realize were actually healthy for you!
+Now that you know which good habits to add to your routine, find out which ones you’re already doing that you didn’t realize were actually healthy for you!